 The Walkman and the iPod are as good as dead, because our smartphones have taken over as powerful music players.
 While the default music apps on your Android device probably do a fine job, if you want to crank up the bass or other aspects of your music, you'll need something more.

 One of the best music player apps for Android is Poweramp.
 It’s a great way to enjoy your favorite music, with a ton of options and support for almost any type of file.
-You can’t go wrong with Poweramp.
+You can’t go wrong with Poweramp.Poweramp Music Player (Trial)

-Best productivity apps
+Best productivity app for Android

 Smartphones might not yet be valid replacements for our PCs, but with their increasing power and screen sizes, they're getting there.
 As such, it's good to have the best possible productivity apps on your Android device, so you have the assurance that you can do some work when there's no keyboard-and-mouse computer around.

 Expensify is one of our best Android productivity apps simply for managing your budget.
 You can make it as simple or as detailed as you want, and track all of your spending in an easy-to-use format.
 It’s great free business travel app that you shouldn’t be without.Expensify - Expense Reports

 - The top 5 Android apps iPhone users are dying to try